RakhithJK/YT-Spammer-Purge-wiki/Linux-Installation-Instructions.md

 # Linux Installation Instructions

-1. Download `tar.gz` from the latest release
+1. Download the source code `tar.gz` from the latest release

 2. Extract it into a folder somewhere somewhere